Beaver Meadow Railroad and Coal Company

-The Beaver Meadow Railroad & Coal Company (BMRC) was chartered April 7, 1830, to build a railroad from the mines near Beaver Meadows, Pennsylvania, beyond Broad Mountain along Beaver Creek to Penn Haven and along the Lehigh River through Mauch Chunk to the Lehigh Canal at Parryville, Pennsylvania.
+The Beaver Meadow Railroad & Coal Company (BMRC) was chartered April 7, 1830, to build a railroad from the mines near Beaver Meadows, Pennsylvania, beyond Broad Mountain along Beaver Creek to Penn Haven and along the Lehigh River through present-day Jim Thorpe, Pennsylvania to the Lehigh Canal at Parryville, Pennsylvania.
 The settlement of Beaver Meadows dated to a 1787 land sale to Patrick and Mary Keene, thence to Nathan Beach.

 History

-This was the initial railroad in the Lehigh Valley to use locomotives.
+Beaver Meadow Railroad and Coal Company was the first railroad in the Lehigh Valley region of eastern Pennsylvania to use locomotives.
 When organized the BMRC was authorized to acquire $250,000 capital.
 The BMRC, taking immediate advantage of a charter provision which allowed them to own and work 200 acres of coal land as an incentive for building a railroad from mines to either the Lehigh River or Little Schuylkill then increased its capitalization ceiling to $800,000.

 The Beaver Meadow Mines were discovered in 1812 by Nathan Beach.
-However, the land had an unclear title until Judge Barnes, owner of the conflicting claim, purchased Beach's tract.
+The land had an unclear title until Judge Barnes, owner of the conflicting claim, purchased Beach's tract.
 The already established Lehigh Coal & Navigation Company quickly labeled the BMRC a speculative venture which led to friction between the two enterprises.

 By 1833 the design was finished.
-The engineers included Ario Pardee (later the coal magnate of the Hazleton region) The route was set from the Beaver Meadow mines to the Lehigh and down that river on its northern shore beyond Turnhole (later Glen Onoko) to Parryville between Mauch Chunk and the Blue Mountain Gap.
-The dual market of New York and Philadelphia (via the Lehigh Canal) and the favorable grades were factors in the choice of routes.
+The engineers included Ario Pardee, who was later a coal magnate in the Hazleton, Pennsylvania region.
+The route was set from the Beaver Meadow mines to the Lehigh River and down the river on its northern shore beyond Turnhole in present-day Glen Onoko to Parryville between Mauch Chunk in present-day Jim Thorpe, and then to the Blue Mountain Gap.
+The dual markets of New York City and Philadelphia could be reached via the Lehigh Canal, and the favorable grades were factors in the choice of routes.
 Legislature authorized ownership of 800 additional acres of coal lands.
-The BMRC cited the Baltimore and Ohio Railroad’s locomotive "York" costs of $16 a day in comparison with wagon operation of $33.
-Because of the difficulty in getting agreement with the Lehigh Canal on tolls, as late as 1834 Allentown was mentioned as the road's terminus.
+The BMRC cited Baltimore and Ohio Railroad’s locomotive "York" costs of $16 a day in comparison with wagon operation of $33.
+By 1834, because of the difficulty in obtaining agreement with the Lehigh Canal on tolls, Allentown was pursued as the road's terminus.

-By 1836, agreement on tolls in hand, twelve miles from the mines to the Lehigh were finished, while the remaining fourteen miles to Weissport (above Parryville) were under contract.
-Three locomotives on order from Garrett & Eastwick (of Philadelphia) were to be in operation on the completed line by 1837, a promise the company kept.
-On November 5, 1836 the Beaver Meadow Register noted The Beaver Meadow Railroad opened … beside some bottles of champagne.
-One locomotive was "hauled" over 145-foot-high planes, and delivered coal between Beaver Meadow to Weatherly.
-Mules pulled the empties up the planes at this time.
-As on the Mauch Chunk Railroad, a special car carried the animal (mule) motive power down the planes.
-In the summer of 1836 Pardee and others located the Hazleton Railroad from Weatherly to Hazleton to open up even more coal fields to the BMRC.
+In 1836, an agreement on tolls was reached, and twelve miles of rail line were developed from the coal mines to the Lehigh River.
+The remaining fourteen miles to Weissport were under contract to be developed.
+Three locomotives from Garrett & Eastwick in Philadelphia were operating on the completed line by 1837, a promise the company kept.
+On November 5, 1836 the Beaver Meadow Register reported, "The Beaver Meadow Railroad opened … beside some bottles of champagne."
+One locomotive was hauled over 145-foot-high planes, delivering coal between Beaver Meadow and Weatherly.
+Mules pulled the empty cars up and down the planes.
+In the summer of 1836, Pardee and others began utilizing the Hazleton Railroad from Weatherly to Hazleton to open up even more coal fields to the company.
 The Hazleton Railroad ran over BMRC track from Weatherly to Penn Haven a canal wharf.